kbss-cvut/termit-web/_pages/about.markdown

 TermIt is a system for management of terms and vocabularies and their interconnection to legislation (or other documents) and other vocabularies.

-It was created originally for Institute of planning and development (IPR) of Prague.
-People from IPR needed to describe terms used by different group of specialists.
-Without being the ontology expert, it was impossible fot them to make it.
-The tool helps domain experts to create ontological glossaries.
+Motivation to create such a system originates in a need to describe terms used by different groups of experts to make them understand each other without a need to learn new terminology.
+Without being the ontology expert, it was impossible to achieve the aforementioned goal.
+The tool helps domain experts to create ontological glossaries and interconnect their terms to the other vocabularies.

 ## Deployments